 Transport for NSW is building an extension of the M1 Princes Motorway between Yallah and Oak Flats to bypass Albion Park Rail.
 The NSW Government is funding the $630 million project.
-The bypass would complete the 'missing link' for a high standard road between Sydney and Bomaderry.
-Motorists are expected to be driving on the new motorway by mid-2021, with the project on track for completion in late 2021.
+The bypass completes the 'missing link' for a high standard road between Sydney and Bomaderry.
+The bypass is now open, with the project on track for completion in late 2021.

 Subscribe for project updates

 Enter your details below to subscribe for project updates.

 The Albion Park Rail bypass team is implementing measures for the health and safety of the community and staff.

 In our interactions with you, we’re following NSW Health ‘Social distancing’ guidelines to minimise any risk.